Understanding cloud-native applications

 Container adoption supports these practices by offering an ideal application deployment unit and self-contained execution environment.
-With DevOps and containers, apps become easier to release and update as a collection of loosely coupled services, like microservices, instead of waiting for one large release.
+With DevOps and containers, developers can more easily release and update apps as a collection of loosely coupled services, like microservices, instead of having to wait for one large release.

 Cloud-native development focuses on an architecture’s modularity, loose coupling, and the independence of its services.
 Each microservice implements a business capability, runs in its own process, and communicates via application programming interfaces (APIs) or messaging.
 This communication can be managed through a service mesh layer.

 You don’t always have to start with microservices to speed up application delivery as part of cloud-native apps, though.
 Many organizations can still optimize their legacy apps using a pragmatic, service-based architecture.
-This optimization is supported by DevOps workflows like continuous integration and continuous deployment (CI/CD) and fully automated deployment operations.
+This optimization is supported by DevOps workflows like continuous integration and continuous deployment (CI/CD), fully automated deployment operations, and standardized development environments.

 Keep exploring cloud-native apps